 On one hand, these automated programs can be beneficial in making call centers more efficient.
 The AI systems locate and display customer information while beginning the initial communications.

 It takes away some of the tedious and repetitive work from the sales agent, who thus has more time to prepare for each call.
-Using these programs helps to prevent burnout from agents, especially if they are facing dead ends.
+Using these programs helps to prevent burnout from agents, especially if they face dead ends.

 On the other hand, these systems also mean customers will have to wait to talk to a human agent.
-The longer the wait time, the more likely the prospect is to abandon the call.
+The longer the wait time, the more likely the prospect will abandon the call.
 FRT should be kept as low as possible to avoid this outcome.

 2. Answer Success Rate (ASR)